 I will explain how I made my mini treehouse in detail.
 It was a very lengthy job for sure, but I finally made it and I am pretty proud I did!

 I have always wanted to make a treehouse with a real branch and I found one that suited my needs in the woods, as you can see in the first pictures.
-Then I made a platform where the rest of the house is built on.
+Then I made a platform on which the rest of the house is built on.

 Everything starts with the craft table saw and making wooden beams for your mini treehouse, in the good old-fashioned way!

-To make the walls, I used architect paper and glued them to the beams with Tacky glue, thé glue most used by miniaturists.
+To make the walls, I used architectural paper and glued them to the beams with Tacky glue, thé glue most used by miniaturists.